ABQFilmTour/abqfilmtour.github.io/README.md

 The app is configured to only run in portrait orientation. <br />

 ### Accessibility
 ABQ Film Tour was built with accessibility in mind.
 All images and buttons have content descriptions in English and Spanish for compatibility with screen readers.
-The app has been successfully tested with Android's TalkBack screen reader.
-As a stretch goal we would like to implement directions to locations functionality to further assist the visually impaired.
+The app has been successfully tested with Android's TalkBack and Select to Speak screen readers.
+The Google Maps directions button can navigate a user to a specific location.
+As a stretch goal we would like to implement directions to multiple bookmarked locations to further assist the visually impaired.

 ### Team
 Bio: We are alumni of the Deep Dive Coding Java+Android+Salesforce bootcamp through CNM.
 This application was originally our final team capstone project for the course.
 We are also submitting it for the UNM/CNM application contest and plan to continue development on it. <br />